 Mohs surgery usually takes place in the doctor's office.
 The surgery is started early in the morning and is done in one day.
 Sometimes if the tumor is big or you need reconstruction, it could take two visits.

-During the procedure, the Mohs surgeon removes the cancer one layer of skin at a time until all the cancer has been removed.
+During the procedure, the surgeon removes the cancer in layers until all the cancer has been removed.
 The surgeon will: